 - Protein: 14 grams

 - Calories: 396

 You'll love this healthy twist on taco salad featuring tortilla chips, avocado, pico de gallo and of course, black beans, which add protein to the dish, bringing the total to 14 grams per serving.

-As the 2015-2020 Dietary Guidelines for Americans points out, legumes as a whole (which includes beans) are a unique group because they're highly nutritious and full of plant-based protein.
+As the 2020-2025 Dietary Guidelines for Americans points out, legumes (such as beans) are unique because they're highly nutritious and full of plant-based protein.
 Beans have a nutrient profile similar to meat, offering protein, zinc and iron, but are also similar to vegetables in that they are excellent sources of fiber, folate, potassium and other nutrients.
 Talk about the best of both worlds!